 Income data from NHS Health Careers.
 Figures are intended as a guide only.

-A working week usually comprises 40 hours.
-Hours are generally between 9am and 5pm.
-However, depending on the trust you work for and your chosen specialty, you may have to work nights, weekends or be on call duty.
+You'll typically work a 40-hour week, with hours between 9am and 5pm, Monday to Friday.
+However, depending on the trust you work for and your chosen specialty, you may have to work nights, weekends or be on on-call duty.
 Most trainees at foundation, core and higher level will be expected to work on call.

 Part-time work is possible with opportunities for a good work-life balance.
-As a core and speciality trainee you will usually be employed on short-term contracts.
+As a core and speciality trainee, you'll usually be employed on short-term contracts.

 As a consultant you can run your own private practice in combination with part-time employment.